DianaPajon/QuickBudget/ROADMAP.md

 _(latest post first)_

+### 2022-06-15 23:55

+Today I put many hours in.
+I started by having a clearear idea of the architecture, now I know the backend will only be used for synching data.
+So no business layer.I worked it like that.
+Still needs JPA end session handling.
+Also commited today the fontend stub I wrote in react native.

 ### 2022-06-11 20:48

 I added worked a little today on the backend stub.
 Created a basic spring boot project which returns an empty account.
 Also, I could fit the interfaces on a design that seems logical.